Creative Commons License 2023 Volume 10 Issue 1

 INTRODUCTION

-Life on earth is in orchestrated progression with the life of the plants.
+Life on earth is in an orchestrated progression with the life of the plants.
 The credit for the richest sources of nutrients goes to the plants.
-The animals utilize the food material in the form of plant derived biochemical nutrient-compounds.
+The animals utilize the food material in the form of plant-derived biochemical nutrient compounds.
 In a true sense, the synthesis of food (in the form of biochemical compounds) by plants through the use of chloroplast is for their own lives.
-The biochemical compound entitled, “Zingiberene” is serving a lot in the plant, Zingiber officinale (L) for defense against microbial attack.
+The biochemical compound entitled, “Zingiberene” serves a lot in the plant, Zingiber officinale (L.) for defense against microbial attack.
 The common ginger plant is a member of the family: Zingiberaceae.
 Regarding the aspects of chemistry, the zingiberene is a member of class: monocyclic sesquiterpene and subclass: triterpene [1, 2].
 The monocyclic sesquiterpene: zingiberene is the product that resulted in the pathway of isoprenoid through farnesyl pyrophosphate (FPP).
-Later, the farnesyl pyrophosphate (FPP) is processed for rearrangement so as to form nerolidyl-diphosphate.
+Later, the farnesyl pyrophosphate (FPP) is processed for rearrangement to form nerolidyl-diphosphate.
 The pyrophosphate group from nerolidyl-diphosphate gets removed naturally and the ring of the compound gets closed.
 During this process, there is the attachment of carbocation on the tertiary carbon to the ring.
 Through the process of shifting 1, 3-hydride, there is the formation of a little bit more stable allylic-carbocation.
 In the last step of the synthesis of zingiberene, the cyclic-allylic-proton gets removed.
-Consequently, it leads to formation of a double bond.
-The enzyme: “Zingiberene-Synthase” serve a lot in this process of catalysis of the biochemical reaction of synthesis of zingiberene.
+Consequently, it leads to the formation of a double bond.
+The enzyme: “Zingiberene-Synthase” serves a lot in this process of catalysis of the biochemical reaction of synthesis of zingiberene.
 The enzyme: “Zingiberene-Synthase” also deserves the role in the synthesis of other monoterpenes and other sesquiterpenes [1, 2].
 The zingiberene is the sesquiterpene of a volatile category.
 Therefore, the zingiberene belongs to the chemical family of bisabolene.
-Maintaining the capabilities of the animal tissues, without the effects of functional impairments is nothing but the process of active and healthiest ageing in animals [3].
-Zingiberene deserves the capability of promoting healthy ageing in animals and prolonging span of the life [4].
-Literature of the past three decades reported the medicinal properties (like antioxidation, antiinflammation, antimicrobial action and anticancer activity) of zingiberene, the bioactive compound of ginger, Zingiber officinale (L) [5].
-Reports on medicinal uses of zingiberene include: health protection, disease prevention, and treatment for diseases concerned with aging through modulation of molecular targets involved in the pathogenesis [6].
+Maintaining the capabilities of the animal tissues, without the effects of functional impairments is nothing but the process of active and healthiest aging in animals [3].
+Zingiberene deserves the capability of promoting healthy aging in animals and prolonging span of the life [4].
+Literature of the past three decades reported the medicinal properties (like antioxidation, antiinflammation, antimicrobial action, and anticancer activity) of zingiberene, the bioactive compound of ginger, and Zingiber officinale [5].
+Reports on medicinal uses of zingiberene include health protection, disease prevention, and treatment for diseases concerned with aging through modulation of molecular targets involved in the pathogenesis [6].

-Specific concentration or the titer of the insect “Juvenile-Hormone” (JH) & the specific concentration or the titer of the insect “Moulting-Hormone” (MH) in the body of life stages of insects are concerned to proceed to orchestrate the progressions of metamorphosis.
-“Juvenile-Hormone” (JH) is the product of secretion of the neuroendocrine gland: corpora allata present in the cephalic region in the body of insects, like silk a worm, Bombyx mori (L).
-“Moulting-Hormone” (MH) is the product of secretion of the neuroendocrine gland: pro-thoracic gland, present in the first thoracic segment in the body of insects, like silk-worm, Bombyx mori (L) [7].
+Specific concentration or the titer of the insect “Juvenile-Hormone” (JH) & the specific concentration or the titer of the insect “Moulting-Hormone” (MH) in the body of life stages of insects are concerned to proceed to orchestrating the progressions of metamorphosis.
+“Juvenile-hormone” (JH) is the product of secretion of the neuroendocrine gland: corpora allata present in the cephalic region in the body of insects, like silk a worm, Bombyx mori (L.).
+“Moulting-hormone” (MH) is the product of secretion of the neuroendocrine gland, and pro-thoracic gland, present in the first thoracic segment in the body of insects, like silk-worm, Bombyx mori [7].
 The mechanism of working of the insect “Juvenile-Hormone” (JH) & the insect “Moulting-Hormone” (MH) appears to be exactly opposite to one another.
-The concentration or titer of the insect “Juvenile-Hormone” (JH) serves to maintain the juvenile condition of the larval stage.
-That is to say, the concentration or titer of the insect “Juvenile-Hormone” (JH) use to keep the larval stage in the same stage without further metamorphosis. through many physiological mechanisms including inhibition of chitin deposition.
-The insect “Juvenile Hormone” (JH) retains juvenile stage of insect life.
+The concentration or titer of the insect “Juvenile hormone” (JH) serves to maintain the juvenile condition of the larval stage.
+That is to say, the concentration or titer of the insect “Juvenile hormone” (JH) is used to keep the larval stage in the same stage without further metamorphosis through many physiological mechanisms including inhibition of chitin deposition.
+The insect “Juvenile Hormone” (JH) retains the juvenile stage of insect life.
 The concentration or titer of the insect “Moulting-Hormone” (MH) serves to proceed to the next phase of life.
-That is to say, the concentration or titer of the insect “Moulting-Hormone” (MH) use not to keep the larval stage into the same stage, but proceed further metamorphosis through many physiological mechanisms including inhibition of chitin deposition.
-In presence of a particular titer of the “Insect-Moulting Hormone” (MH) in the body of the insect life stage, the mechanism of chitin deposition appears to be at a higher rate.
+That is to say, the concentration or titer of the insect “Moulting-Hormone” (MH) is used not to keep the larval stage in the same stage, but to proceed further metamorphosis through many physiological mechanisms including inhibition of chitin deposition.
+In the presence of a particular titer of the “Insect-Moulting Hormone” (MH) in the body of the insect life stage, the mechanism of chitin deposition appears to be at a higher rate.
 Morphogenetic program inhibition at predetermined and group-specific ontogenetic (embryonic) positions appears to be the distinct feature of “Insect-Juvenile-Hormone” (JH) [7].
-Metamorphosis in insects is the product of the integration of fruitful-interplay of the specific titer of the “Insect-Juvenile-Hormone” (JH) & the specific titer of the insect “Insect-Moulting-Hormone” (MH).
+Metamorphosis in insects is the product of the integration of fruitful interplay of the specific titer of the “Insect-Juvenile-Hormone” (JH) & the specific titer of the insect “Insect-Moulting-Hormone” (MH).

 The chemical class of the “terpenes” is the largest and most varied group of compounds of organic nature.
-The chemical class of the “terpenes” belongs to diverse groups of the plants and the animals.
+The chemical class of the “terpenes” belongs to diverse groups of plants and animals.
 The chemical class of the “terpenes” belongs to the category of “synthetic” too.
 The terpene compounds bear a strong odor.
 The terpenes are concerned with the protection of the plants by deterring herbivorous animals and attracting predators and parasites of herbivorous animals [18-20].
-The Zingiberene is a constituent of Zingiber officinale (L), structurally monocyclic sesquiterpene and possessess immense pharmacological activity.
-The terpene chemical nature of zingiberene made to plan the attempt to utilize the acetone solution for topical application to the larval instars of the silkworm, Bombyx mori (L).
+The Zingiberene is a constituent of Zingiber officinale, structurally monocyclic sesquiterpene, and possesses immense pharmacological activity.
+The terpene chemical nature of zingiberene made to plan the attempt to utilize the acetone solution for topical application to the larval instars of the silkworm, Bombyx mori.

 MATERIALS AND METHODS